Term logic: Aristotle's system

 Aristotle's logical work is collected in the six texts that are collectively known as the Organon.
 Two of these texts in particular, namely the Prior Analytics and On Interpretation, contain the heart of Aristotle's treatment of judgements and formal inference, and it is principally this part of Aristotle's works that is about term logic.
 Modern work on Aristotle's logic builds on the tradition started in 1951 with the establishment by Jan Lukasiewicz of a revolutionary paradigm.
 Lukasiewicz's approach was reinvigorated in the early 1970s by John Corcoran and Timothy Smiley – which informs modern translations of Prior Analytics by Robin Smith in 1989 and Gisela Striker in 2009.

 The Prior Analytics represents the first formal study of logic, where logic is understood as the study of arguments.
 An argument is a series of true or false statements which lead to a true or false conclusion.
 In the Prior Analytics, Aristotle identifies valid and invalid forms of arguments called syllogisms.
 A syllogism is an argument that consists of at least three sentences: at least two premises and a conclusion.
 Although Aristotle does not call them "categorical sentences", tradition does; he deals with them briefly in the Analytics and more extensively in On Interpretation.
 Each proposition (statement that is a thought of the kind expressible by a declarative sentence) of a syllogism is a categorical sentence which has a subject and a predicate connected by a verb.
-The usual way of connecting the subject and predicate of a categorical sentence as Aristotle does in On Interpretation is by using a linking verb e.g. P is S. However, in the Prior Analytics Aristotle rejects the usual form in favour of three of his inventions:
+The usual way of connecting the subject and predicate of a categorical sentence as Aristotle does in On Interpretation is by using a linking verb, e.g. S is P. However, in the Prior Analytics Aristotle rejects the usual form in favour of three of his inventions: